The Society of Folk Dance Historians (SFDH)

-An organization would be established that could answer the questions I had had over the years in developing a successful program (the BYU International Folk Dancers).
+An organization would be established that could answer the questions I had had over the years in developing a successful program (the Brigham Young University International Folk Dancers).
 My experiences went full circle, from beginning folk dance classes to performance, from national tours to international tours, and during this process future teachers were being trained so they could carry on with the same type of programs.

 The National Folk Organization is the tool to network information and answers for the following questions to make folk dance a more popular and enjoyable field, whether educationally, recreationally or as performance companies.

 Where do we get the educational information to feed into making a successful program of internatioal folk dance?
 Where do we find recognized authorities with answers to our questions?
 Where do we locate folk dances and music covering beginning, recreational, intermediate, advanced and performing arts material; textbooks and dance descriptions; folk dance camps; choreographies; costuming; American folk dance research materials; USA and international contacts; international folk dance festivals; scheduling tours, travel programming, educational classes for countries/states visited; proper dress and protocol; cultural programs of the countries?

 Are you sure the hands are on the waist?
 Are the fingers forward or backward?
 Is that kick supposed to be high or low?
 Is that sash tied on the right or left side?
 Simple questions, but they all had to have an answer!
 Why should we not offer all this background educational material upon request?

 There are many people in the United States working with recreational groups, educational programs and, of course, the performing aspects of folk dancing.
 The National Folk Organization has the ability to be a source network that can make life easier for the dance leaders with answers that to us, now, seem simple, but at one time seemed insurmountable.